EcePanos/serverless-mobility/README.md

 ```
 docker compose up
 ```
-A Grafana dashboard is provided for monitoring the demo.
+A Grafana dashboard is provided for monitoring the demo at http://localhost:3000.
+The default credentials are `admin`/`admin`.

 ## Description